kndykndy/iwtkm/leetcode/README.md

 10000 | Counting Elements | Add all items to set, do second pass 10001 | First Unique Number | Keep two sets: repeated and unique or single LinkedHashMap 10012 | Leftmost Column with at Least a One | Start from top-right, if 1 go left, if 0 go down
+ | Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree | BFS with subsearch if nodes are equal in vals